Coping With Birthday Depression: The Reality Of "The Birthday Blues"

-Experiencing depression on or around your birthday is sometimes referred to as birthday depression or "birthday blues."
-Birthday depression can be common, and for some, it's a temporary feeling that fades with time.
-However, it can be a vivid, intensely unpleasant experience for others.
+Experiencing depression around your birthday is a more common occurrence than one may expect.
+For some, it's a temporary feeling that fades with time.
+However, it can long-lasting for others.

-In some cases, birthday depression is "swept under the rug" or considered an invalid emotional experience by peers and family members.
-This invalidation might occur for many reasons, including the social expectation that a birthday is a pleasant event, regardless of one's feelings.
-However, your feelings are valid and experienced by many people, and you're not alone.
+In some cases, birthday depression is considered an invalid emotional experience by peers and family members.
+This might occur for many reasons, including the social expectation that a birthday is a pleasant event.
+However, your feelings of birthday depression are valid, and you're not alone.

-Pay attention if you're experiencing the birthday blues, as it may indicate a more profound concern like chronic depression or anxiety.
-For some, birthdays are a trauma trigger, and for others living with chronic depression, birthdays can seriously impact and incite symptom relapse.
+It may help to pay attention if you're experiencing birthday depression, as this may indicate chronic depression or anxiety.
+For some, birthdays are a trigger for past trauma, and for others living with chronic depression, these days can incite symptom relapse.

-There are a few potential causes of birthday-related sadness, including the following.
+There are a few potential causes of birthday depression, including the following:

 With over 280 million people worldwide living with depression, it is a common and treatable mental illness.
 You might be experiencing depression if you live with many of the following symptoms for most days spanning more than two weeks: